fabitmart/fabitmart.github.io/_pages/about.md

 I have a strong interest in Epistemology and Philosophy of Economics, on which I wrote my undergraduate (Philosophy) dissertation.

 In my free time I bake (non-sourdough) long-fermentation bread and go Sydney's Fish Market to source the freshest fish.
 I enjoy cooking for others and preaching to them about Italian cuisine.

-You can find me in Sydney, where I am an adjunct academic at the University of New South Wales.